djana/goodtoknow/leaflet.md

 ***
 ### GtK #1 – Leaflet generalizes for you
 ##### What’s the issue?
 When requesting the same geometries from a WMS and from geojson file (or other vector formats), there is a slight mismatch at the border.
+Example [here](http://jsfiddle.net/j21kh7ao/)
 ##### Why is it so?
 Leaflet applies some generalization to your vector data.
 The smoothFactor parameter is set by default to 1.
 ##### How to solve it?